floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/01-introduction.typ

 #citeauthor(<kitchenham_charters_2007>) suggest that the data extraction process should be performed by at least two researchers to ensure the quality and consistency of the extracted data.
 However, due to resource constraints, the data extraction was performed by a single researcher.
-To prevent bias and ensure the quality of the data extraction, the results were validated by a re-test procedure where the researcher performs a second extraction from a random selection of the publications to check the consistency of the extracted data @kitchenham_charters_2007.
+To prevent bias and ensure the quality of the data extraction, the results were validated by a re-test procedure where the researcher performs a second extraction from a random selection of the publications to check the consistency of the extracted data.

 #pagebreak()